Theosaurus-Rex/Theosaurus-Rex/README.md

 </p>

 - 💧 Currently working with Elixir and Phoenix LiveView
-- 🔎 Working on my design skills - you can see [my work on Dribbble](https://theosaurus-rex.dribbble.com/).
 - 💬 Ask me about anything, I love to answer!
 - 📫 Email me at [theosaurus13@gmail.com](mailto:theosaurus@gmail.com).